marshmallow-code/marshmallow/docs/extending.rst

 .. seealso::

-   The default behavior for unspecified fields can be controlled with the ``unknown`` option, see :ref:`Handling Unknown Fields <unknown>` for more information.
+   The default behavior for unspecified fields can be controlled with the ``unknown`` option, see :ref:`unknown` for more information.

 Overriding how attributes are accessed
 --------------------------------------